Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Yan grumbled from his spot on a log, "took long enough…"

 "Shit happens, big man.
 You know that.
 Honestly, I’m kinda fuckin’ impressed that the Corti even *have* a *‘universal basic vaccine’* to modify.
-But I suppose if they can figure out things like, uh, what they shaped me and my family into, or Cruezzir and stuff...eh, I’m not smart enough."
+But I suppose if they can figure out things like, uh, what they shaped me and my family into, or Cruezzir and stuff... eh, I’m not smart enough."

 "Shame to see smart-strength like that wasted on body-weakness."